Best Restaurants for Low Sodium

 Buffets - This is where you can have a blast!
 Load up on fresh veggies and fruit for the first trip.
 Stick with the dressing recommendations above.
 Do NOT eat the canned garbonzo beans or any other canned item.
 Look for fish for protein, and then check out the sides.
 Mashed potatoes are a no. Don’t be afraid to ask if they use frozen veggies.
 Steamed brocoli and frozen corn or green beans are usually pretty safe.
 Ignore the potato and macaroni salads since they are swimming in mayo.
 BTW Look at my low sodium mayo that I make easily at home here.
 Now you can head for the fruit section and fill up on desert.
 I will usually choose a piece of cake to go with some strawberries.
 Mmmm.
 Perfect way to spend time with friends or family and eat with NO guilt.
 By loving your body, you will be around for many family events to come!
 We can go to Golden Corral, Ryan’s or any other buffet.
 The choice is yours!

-Eating out with Hepatitis C is hardly worth the trouble most of the time.
-You probably carry a lot of healthy snacks with you, especially if you are on treatment.
-Ribavirin can cause a lot of nausea and keeping your stomach calm is not easy.
-(See Tummy Troubles blog) But you know me – where there’s a will, there’s a way!
-So I hope this look at how dining out with hep c or cirrhosis give you the info you need to make good choices.
+Eating out with liver disease felt like it was hardly worth the trouble most of the time.
+You probably carry a lot of healthy snacks with you just like I do.
+But you know me, where there’s a will, there’s a way!
+So I hope this look at how dining out with high blood pressure, liver disease from NASH, fatty liver, hep c or cirrhosis give you the info you need to make good choices.

 I hope these tips on eating out are helpful to you.
 Never forget that I am just a woman who survived over 30 years of a silent disease who is finally hep c free.
 I am struggling to meet the demands of eating well and staying healthy.
 I am not the expert or the final authority.
 I love deserts – mmm.
 That is another post.
-I do love sharing what I have learned about dining out with hep c and cirrhosis.
+I do love sharing what I have learned about dining out and finding the Best Restaurants for Low Sodium.
+It has saved my life with hep c and cirrhosis.
+No matter what your health condition, lower sodium is smart eating!
 Ciao!
 Karen:)